TheTechRobo/Python_Text_Calculator/SECURITY.md

 If you find a security vulnerability, **please** DM me on Discord (I'm TheTechRobo#7420).
 There is currently no other way; hopefully this will change in the future!

+Do not file an issue or the exploit will probably be abused.

 I check my Discord multiple times per day, so I will definitely see your tip.

 **If your vulnerability is accepted**, expect it to show up in the _Security_ tab once it is fixed.